How are NETs treated?

 Chemotherapy

-Chemotherapy drugs may be given for fast growing (poorly differentiated) NETs or for cancer that has spread.
-Usually you will have a combination of different drugs, depending on the type of tumour.
-Chemotherapy may be given as an infusion into a vein or as tablets that you take at home, depending on the drug.
+Chemotherapy drugs may be given for some fast growing (poorly-differentiated) NETs or for cancer that has spread.
+You may also have chemotherapy after surgery, to reduce the risk of the cancer coming back or spreading, depending on the drug.
 You may have chemotherapy along with other treatments.
 Read more about chemotherapy.

 Supportive drugs